Jury orders J&J to pay $4.7 billion in Missouri asbestos cancer case

 Previous talc trials have produced verdicts as large as $417 million.
 But that 2017 verdict by a California jury, as well as other verdicts in Missouri, was overturned on appeal, and challenges to at least another five verdicts are pending.

-The U.S. Food and Drug Administration commissioned a study of various talc samples from 2009 to 2010, including of J&J’s Baby Powder.
-No asbestos was found in any of the talc samples, the agency said.
+The U.S. Food and Drug Administration commissioned a study of various talc samples from 2009 to 2010, including of J&J's Baby Powder.
+No asbestos was found in any of the talc samples, the agency said bit.ly/2L5oXJP.

 But Lanier during the trial told jurors that the agency and other laboratories and J&J have used flawed testing methods that did not allow for the proper detection of asbestos fibers.